 How to Make This Homemade Hot Chocolate Recipe

-In a small, heavy bottomed pot, add milk, half-and-half, sugar and salt.
+Add milk, half-and-half, sugar and salt to a heavy-bottomed saucepan.
 Warm through until hot and it’s bubbling around the edges (not boiling).

 Turn off the heat and whisk in cocoa powder.
 Then add dark chocolate and whisk until melted.